evandbrown/eb-oscon-2013/README.md

+# OSCON 2013 Birds of a Feather Session

-Project Name: AWS Elastic Beanstalk: Zero to Cloud in Sixty Minutes
+## AWS Elastic Beanstalk: Zero to Cloud in Sixty Minutes
-Tagline: OSCON 2013 Birds of a Feather Session

-## Welcome to the Session
+Welcome to the session!
 In this repository you'll find links to the slide deck and labs used in the OSCON 2013 Birds of a Feather session "AWS Elastic Beanstalk: Zero to Cloud in Sixty Minutes" presented by AWS Community Manager Evan Brown (@evandbrown).

 ### Slides
 Sort-of.
 The Prezi used in this session can be found at [insert link here](insert link here).
 We'll spend about 15 minutes covering the fundamentals of AWS Elastic Beanstalk.